-What is COP26 and why does it matter?
+What is Cop26 and why does it matter?

 Natural disasters have been all too evident across North American, Europe and Asia this summer, with periods of drought, intense heat, hurricanes and flash flooding all bringing destruction and devastation to communities not prepared to withstand them.

-Speaking at the UN General Assembly in New York in September, British prime minister Boris Johnson underlined the importance of the upcoming summit when he said: “Glasgow COP26 is a turning point for the world.
+Speaking at the UN General Assembly in New York in September, British prime minister Boris Johnson underlined the importance of the upcoming summit when he said: “Glasgow Cop26 is a turning point for the world.
 It’s the moment when we have to grow up and take our responsibilities.

 “There are changes that we are going to have to make but people should be optimistic.”